-46 How are non-fungible tokens (NFTs) regulated in your jurisdiction?
+45 How are non-fungible tokens (NFTs) regulated in your jurisdiction?
 Is there any case law on NFTs in your jurisdiction?

-There are currently no specific government regulations in place specifically addressing non-fungible tokens (NFTs), and whether the US Securities and Exchange Commission (SEC) will officially deem NFTs to be securities subject to its rules is yet to be determined.
-While it is likely that a single work of digital art or collectible will not be considered a security, an NFT sold in groups or fractionalised (ie, sold in shares) may have the characteristics of an investment contract, making compliance with the applicable SEC rules necessary.
-The SEC has started to look into whether certain NFTS are being used as a means to raise traditional securities revenue and has served subpoenas demanding information about token offerings in connection with its investigations.
+There are currently no government regulations in place specifically addressing non-fungible tokens (NFTs).
+The US Securities and Exchange Commission (SEC), however, has officially deemed NFTs to be securities subject to its rules in at least some cases.
+While it is likely that a single work of digital art or collectible will not be considered a security, the SEC has confirmed that NFTs that have the characteristics of an investment contract (ie, an NFT sold in groups or fractionalised) must comply with the applicable SEC rules.
+In early 2023, the US Treasury Department and the Internal Revenue Service announced that they intended to issue guidance regarding the tax treatment of NFTs as collectibles.

 A number of lawsuits relating to NFTs have also been filed.
-Among the most notable are the following.
+Among the most notable in the past year are the following.